Tommy Lane (actor): Life and career

 Lane was born as Tommy Lee Jones on December 17, 1937.

 His career started when he appeared in several episodes of NBC series Flipper in mid-1960s.

 He was best remembered by roles in Shaft and Live and Let Die.
 In Shaft he played a gangster named Leroy, employed by Harlem crime boss Bumpy, who attacks the title character, only to be defeated and thrown through a window.

 His Live and Let Die role as Adam earned the character 90th place in a group of 104 James Bond villains as rated by Esquire.

 He played a guy known as 44 in Ossie Davis’ Cotton Comes to Harlem and also appeared in such films as Ganja & Hess, Shamus with Burt Reynolds and Eureka (1983).
 On TV, he appeared in 1980s series Simon & Simon.

 Lane also had a career as a jazz musician in the 1980s.
 He played trumpet and flugelhorn at New York City's Blue Note.

 Death

 Lane died after a long battle with chronic obstructive pulmonary disease on November 29, 2021, at the age of 83.
-His survivors include wife Raquel Bastias-Lane, seven children and a stepson and grandchildren and great-grandchildren.
+His survivors include wife Raquel Bastias-Lane, seven children and a stepson, and several grandchildren and great-grandchildren.